IN THIS ARTICLE

 To begin, grab the iframe code of your video.

-You can add the autoplay parameter to the iframe so that the video starts when people jump in the webinar room.
+You can add the autoplay parameter to the iframe so that the video starts when people jump in the Event room.

-Go to your "Recording & on-demand" settings from your webinar dashboard.
+Go to your "Recording & on-demand" settings from your Event dashboard.
 Choose " Video iframe" under "Replay video source" and paste your iframe code.

 Example with Youtube

 To begin, grab the iframe code of your video.
 With Youtube, you have several embed options.
-By checking or unchecking these options, the code will be updated to include these settings.
-Here we've unchecked the option to "show suggested videos when the video finishes," which adds the text underlined in green to the code.
 Select your embed options and copy the iframe code.

 If you didn't check the option to "show suggested videos when the video finishes," the code to add would be just -> ?autoplay=1&mute=1

-Just like in the Wistia example, add paste the iframe code to your webinar's recording settings (Recording & on-demand > Replay video source > Video iframe)
+Just like in the Wistia example, add paste the iframe code to your event's recording settings (Recording & on-demand > Replay video source > Video iframe)